barrymoo/teach-me-something/README.md

-# Teach me something
+# Teach Me Something About Haskell

 I am learning Haskell on [Twitch][twitch].
 I am also interested in creating educational material for learning Haskell.
 This repository is an attempt to do both!

-The series "Teach me something about Haskell" will contain lessons (in this repository) and corresponding videos on YouTube.
-I will use _lesson_ to refer to the text and _episode_ to refer to the video.
+The series "Teach me something about Haskell" will contain lessons and corresponding videos on YouTube.
+I will use _lesson_ to refer to the content here and _episode_ to refer to the video.
 Each lesson will be placed in its own directory, containing:

 - a `README.md` file explaining some topic with an exercise (one or more)
-- an example solution to the exercise
+- an example solution to the exercises
-- a link to a video where I discuss the lesson with the author and solve the exercise/s
+- a link to a video where I discuss the lesson with the author and solve the exercises

 Are you interested in adding a lesson?
 See [Contributing](#contributing)